 DX Clusters are excellent resources for radio users, especially if you are DXing or contesting.

 A DX cluster for ham radio is a great way to keep up with what's going on in the world of DXing.
 It's also a great way to find out about upcoming contests and expeditions.

 By using a DX cluster, you can connect with other hams around the world who are interested in working rare stations.
 There are many different types of clusters available, so you'll need to do some research to find the one that best suits your needs.

 There are a few things to keep in mind when using a DX cluster.
 First, you'll need to have a good understanding of the basics of radio propagation.
 This will help you understand why certain frequencies are better than others for making contacts.
 Second, you'll need to be aware of the etiquette for using a DX cluster.
 There are certain rules that hams follow when using these clusters, and it's important to respect these rules.
 Finally, you'll need to have patience when using a DX cluster.
 The best way to make contacts is to listen and learn, and then make your requests when the time is right.

 If you're interested in learning more about DX, there are many resources available online.
 There are also several books written about this topic, so you can get started on your journey to becoming a world-class DXer.

 How do I choose a DX cluster?

 Choose a DX cluster node that is a “global spotting network” and has high availability.
 Choose a DX cluster node that does not filter inbound or outbound spots.
-However, it is important to remember that DX clusters can be a great asset, but they can also be a curse.
+However, it is important to remember that packet clusters can be a great asset, but they can also be a curse.
 Many times I have seen DXers become so obsessed with the cluster that they lose focus on working many rare stations spotted.
-DX clusters should be used in moderation, and only after all other methods of finding new stations (such as using the Reverse Beacon Network) have been exhausted.
+They should be used in moderation, and only after all other methods of finding new stations (such as using the Reverse Beacon Network) have been exhausted.